* Former president of the AFL-CIO

 * Instituted “Union Summer” program to radicalize union activists and inculcate class warfare ideas and tactics

 From 1995 to 2009, John Joseph Sweeney served as President of the powerful American Federation of Labor-Congress of Industrial Organizations (AFL-CIO), affiliated with 54 unions whose combined membership is nearly 10 million people.

-Born in May 1934 in the Bronx, New York, Sweeney grew up in a union family.
+Born on May 5, 1934 in the Bronx, New York, Sweeney grew up in a union family.
 His father was a city bus driver; his mother, a maid for wealthy families on the Upper East Side of Manhattan.

 After graduating from Iona College, Sweeney tried unsuccessfully to get a union job.
 He worked a year for IBM and then was able to secure employment as a research assistant with the International Ladies Garment Workers Union [ILGWU] in New York in 1957.

 In 1960 Sweeney was hired as a contract director for New York City Local 32B of the Service Employees International Union (SEIU), where he worked his way up to President and led two citywide strikes of apartment maintenance workers.

 In 1980 Sweeney was elected President of SEIU International.
 While being paid for this full-time job, he continued to receive paychecks from the New York City local union.
 These payments from his former local, some adding up to $80,000 a year, continued until 1995 when Sweeney’s “double-dipping” became an issue in his successful run that year for the presidency of the AFL-CIO.